 Yes, you never thought you’d hear that, but you have.
 Experience and exciting were the most over-used words in this presentation.

-We suspect that the new Blackberry 10 will be a successful set of mobile phone products.
+We suspect that the new Blackberry 10 could be a successful set of mobile phone products.
 Or even a successful platform!
-But this presentation was far from a glorious beginning.
+But this Blackberry 10 presentation was far from a glorious beginning.